rlirey/psmatching/README.md

 # psmatching

 `psmatching` is a package for propensity score matching in Python 3.
+More info coming soon!